DataDog/datadog-agent/docs/public/components/creating-components.md

 # Creating a Component

 This page explains how to create components in detail.
-Using components is cover [here](using-components.md).
+Using components is covered [here](using-components.md).

-Thought this page we're going to use the example of a compression component to illustrate the component creation process.
-A component in charge of compressing payloads to be sent to the Datadog backend.
+We will use the example of a compression component to illustrate the component creation process.
+Our component compresses payloads before sending to the Datadog backend.

 This component will have two implementations: